Justin Turner Player Props: Red Sox vs. Blue Jays

-After hitting .275 with two doubles, a home run, four walks and four RBI in his past 10 games, Justin Turner and the Boston Red Sox face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.
+After going 2-for-4 with a double in his most recent game, Justin Turner and the Boston Red Sox face the Toronto Blue Jays (who will start Kevin Gausman) at 6:10 PM ET on Thursday.

-He had two hits (going 2-for-5 with a double) in his last appearance against the Blue Jays.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Blue Jays.

 Justin Turner Game Info & Props vs. the Blue Jays